-A growing body of research underscores the importance of incorporating cultural factors into human-robot interaction (HRI) to enhance user acceptance and engagement [1]-[4].
-In Africa, a continent comprising 54 countries with rich cultural diversity, HRI system design must also be informed by local cultures [5], [6].
+A growing body of research underscores the importance of incorporating cultural factors into human-robot interaction (HRI) to enhance user acceptance and engagement [1].
+One study demonstrates that culturally competent robots significantly enhance user acceptance and trust, especially in sensitive contexts such as healthcare [2].
+Additional studies further emphasize the impact of cultural alignment on user satisfaction and acceptance [3]-[6].
+In Africa, a continent comprising 54 countries with rich cultural diversity, HRI system design must also be informed by local cultures [7], [8].
 This diversity presents unique challenges and opportunities for HRI research.
-As highlighted by Veronica Dignum, "research and development of AI systems must be informed by diversity, in all the meanings of diversity, and obviously including gender, cultural background and ethnicity" [?].
+As highlighted by Veronica Dignum, "research and development of AI systems must be informed by diversity, in all the meanings of diversity, and obviously including gender, cultural background and ethnicity" [9].
 The continent's varied cultural landscape encompasses different perceptions of time and space, diverse social norms, and a multitude of languages and non-verbal communication styles.
-These factors significantly influence how technology, particularly AI-powered systems like social robots, are perceived, trusted, and adopted across different African communities.
+These factors significantly influence how technology, particularly AIpowered systems like social robots, are perceived, trusted, and adopted across different African communities.

 The CSSR4Africa project1 aims to fill the gap between current social robotics and culturally sensitive social robotics in Africa, focusing on Rwanda and South Africa.
 Initially, we are conducting ethnographic research and a cultural survey in Rwanda, with plans to extend to South Africa in the next phase.
 The survey (to be described below) captures the subtleties of verbal and non-verbal communication, such as appropriate greeting gestures and eye contact norms in various social contexts.
 The collected data will form a cultural knowledge base structure using a formal ontology that categorizes the different concepts and relationships within Rwandan culture that can guide robot behavior.
 Based on this ontology, we developed a questionnaire in both English and Kinyarwanda2 to gather extensive cultural knowledge from diverse participants across age groups and regions.
 For example, the survey questionnaire seeks to establish how age and social status influence interaction norms.
 This structured cultural information will enable social robots to exhibit acceptable behavior patterns, ensuring courteous and engaging interactions aligned with African social norms, initially in Rwanda.
-Our next steps are to identify dominant patterns in the answers provided by the 143 respondants and populate the knowledge base for use by the software system that is currently being dveloped to control two Pepper social robots [?].
+Our next steps are to identify dominant patterns in the answers provided by the 143 respondants and populate the knowledge base for use by the software system that is currently being dveloped to control two Pepper social robots [10].
 In the final phase of the project, we plan on collecting more data to expand our cultural knowledge base and refine our ontology.
 This will allow us to develop more detailed and culturally sensitive models of robot behaviors for specific interaction scenarios in Rwandan contexts.